Asset Manager – Participating in Projects

 Accessing and reviewing projects

-Open a project to review its description, timeline, categories, news, and documents.
+Open a project to review its description, expected teardown date, categories, news, and documents.
 This context helps you decide where your company should bid.
-If a category is not relevant, you can explicitly record No interest, which suppresses reminders and gives the owner a clear signal.
+There is no “No interest” marker in V2; simply leave a category without a bid if you do not wish to participate in that phase.

 Placing bids on asset projects